adtools/clib2/README.md

 ##### Floating-point

-The 68k version of clib2 supports single and double precision floating point numbers, according to the *IEEE 754* standard.
+The 68k version of *clib2* supports single and double precision floating point numbers, according to the *IEEE 754* standard.
 The software floating point number support is built upon the Amiga operating system libraries `mathieeesingbas.library`, `mathieeedoubbas.library` and `mathieeedoubtrans.library`.
-The hardware floating point number support uses the M68881/M68882/M68040/M68060 floating point unit intead.
+The hardware floating point number support uses the M68881/M68882/M68040/M68060 floating point unit instead.

-The PowerPC version of clib2 supports only double precision floating point numbers, according to the *IEEE 754* standard, because that is exactly what the PowerPC CPU supports.
+The PowerPC version of *clib2* supports only double precision floating point numbers, according to the *IEEE 754* standard, because that is exactly what the PowerPC CPU supports.
 Single precision numbers may be implicitly converted to double precision numbers.
 This also means that the *C99* data type `long double` is identical to the `double` data type.
 Because there is no difference between these two, the library omits support for *C99* functions specifically designed to operate on `long double` data types, such as `rintl()`.

-Both the 68k and the PowerPC versions of clib2 may call software floating point support routines in order to perform double and single precision operations that go beyond simple addition and multiplication, such as `sqrt()`.
-These functions come from Sun Microsystems *fdlibm 5.3* library.
+Both the 68k and the PowerPC versions of *clib2* may call software floating point support routines in order to perform double and single precision operations that go beyond simple addition and multiplication, such as `sqrt()`.
+These functions come from Sun Microsystems <a href="http://www.netlib.org/fdlibm/">fdlibm 5.3</a> library.

 Unless your software is linked against `libm.a` no floating point functions will be available to it, possibly causing a linker error.
 When using the GNU 'C' compiler, you will want to add the option `-lm -lc` to the linker command line.